 Is There Any Way to End a Marijuana High Faster?

 Using over-the-counter antihistamines is one way to end a high faster.
 Antihistamines block the metabolites produced when THC breaks down in your body, which ends the effects of marijuana more quickly.

 The wait time for this method will depend on how much cannabis you consumed and what type of product was used, and other factors such as metabolism rates or if any other drugs were ingested at the same time.

 In general, it should take between 30 minutes and an hour after taking the drug before using an antihistamine can help speed up its removal from your system.

 It could be beneficial to consume CBD oil before ingesting another form of cannabis because CBD counteracts some negative side effects of consuming weed, like anxiety and paranoia.

-If you seek help for marijuana addiction, reach out to Zinnia Healing to discuss your options based on your needs and location.
+If you seek help for marijuana addiction, reach out to Zinnia Health to discuss your options based on your needs and location.